Max Beckmann: Art market

 Although Beckmann is considered an important 20th-century artist, he has never been a household name, and his works have mostly appealed to a niche market of German and Austrian collectors.
-In 1921 Beckmann signed an exclusive contract with the print-dealer J. B. Neumann in Berlin.
-In 1938 he had the first of numerous exhibitions at Curt Valentin’s Buchholz Gallery, New York.
+In 1921, Beckmann signed an exclusive contract with the print-dealer J. B. Neumann in Berlin.
+In 1938, he had the first of numerous exhibitions at Curt Valentin’s Buchholz Gallery, New York.

 Today, Beckmann's large paintings routinely sell for more than $1 million, and his self-portraits generally command the highest prices.
 In 2001, Ronald Lauder paid $22.5 million at Sotheby's New York for Beckmann's Self-Portrait with Horn (1938), and displayed it at the Neue Galerie in New York.
 In 2017, an anonymous bidder paid the record sum of $45.8 million for Beckmann's Hölle der Vögel (Birds' Hell) (1938) at Christie's in London; this was also a new world record for a German Expressionism artwork.
 In 2022, Self-Portrait Yellow-Pink (1943) sold at a Berlin auction for 20 million euros ($20.7 million), a price that appears to be a record for an art auction in Germany.

 Rediscovered works

+The Gurlitt trove, a vast collection of artwork amassed by Hildebrand Gurlitt during the Nazi era, was discovered in a Munich apartment in 2012.
+The collection included artwork looted from Jews by the Nazis.

-Several important works by Beckmann were discovered in the Munich flat of Cornelius Gurlitt in 2012, and are the subject of intense scrutiny by the German police and art historians for their provenance and sale during the Nazi period.
+Bar, Brown and other important works by Beckmann were found in the trove.
+Some of these works are the subject of intense scrutiny by the German police and art historians for their provenance and sale during the Nazi period.